 White Labelling the Child Theme

-1. Navigate to WordPress Dashboard → Appearance → Theme Editor
+- Navigate to WordPress Dashboard → Appearance → Theme Editor.

-4. Click Update File button to save the changes.
+- Click the Update File button to save your changes.

 Customise the White Label Info using Code